gustavocoimbradev/laravel-task-list/README.md

 ## About the project

-A simple to-do list project built with Laravel.
+This is a simple to-do list project built with Laravel.
 Created for portfolio purposes to practice Laravel basics and CRUD operations.

 #### Features